And the answer is that it can either make the book or it breaks, in this case, the book Untruth Untruth by Abhishek Verma has mightily impressed me.

-The book centers around one question.
-Is karma an integral part of humanity.
+The book centres around one question.
+Is karma an integral part of humanity?
 And can humans still survive without Karma?

-The book raises many questions and also manages to answers them as you progress further.
+The book raises many questions and also manages to answer them as you progress further.

-One can see that the authors had done a thorough research in the book: The Story, the backstories of many characters, everything that makes this book worth reading is properly thought off and put in the book.
+One can see that the authors had done thorough research on the book: The Story, the backstories of many characters, everything that makes this book worth reading is properly thought off and put in the book.

 Author Abhishek is a good storyteller and one can see this in his narratives.
 It’s smooth like a flowing river connecting layers smoothly into an engaging read.

 The language, though is a bit patchy.
 A little more work on the language was needed.

 The worst thing about the book is its daunting size.
 A Hundred fewer pages and this book could have been an amazing read.

 In the beginning, the pace of the story kind of felt slow.
 Maybe because of its character’s buildup.
 But as I ploughed on further into the story, it took a much faster pace.